pasqualedem/LabelAnything/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.
+Feel free to:
+- 🐛 Report bugs by opening an issue
+- 💡 Suggest new features or improvements
+- 🔧 Submit pull requests with bug fixes or enhancements
+- 📚 Improve documentation and examples

 ## 📜 License